-ABYA registered yacht brokers are professionally qualified and as a requirement of membership must also carry professional Indemnity Insurance, operate specifically designated client accounts and follow the ABYA Code of practice.
+ABYA member yacht brokers are professionally qualified and as a requirement of membership must also carry professional Indemnity Insurance, operate specifically designated client accounts and follow the ABYA Code of practice.

 Unlike a property transaction where an agent will market the property and then hand over to conveyancing solicitors after acceptance of an offer, the ABYA yacht broker continues with the conveyancing until completion.

 He or she will ensure the distribution of final funds are handled correctly and that the boat’s title history, record of mortgages (if part 1 registered) and RCD and VAT status evidence have been requested, as well as administering the sale and purchase contracts and legal transfer of title.